mansour-ahmed/mansour.blog/static/content/posts/gridsome-tutorial/gridsome-tutorial.md

 Now all you need to do is to style the blog and add all necessary other static content & metadata and you are good to go! 👍

 Once you are ready with your blog, you can upload it to [Netlify](https://www.netlify.com/) for hosting.
-The folks at Netlify had made it so easy to do things that I feel it does not need any detailed explanation.
+The folks at Netlify have made it so easy to do things that I feel it does not need any detailed explanation.
 Just check their [docs](https://www.netlify.com/docs) and your blog will be up and running in no time.

 Hopefully you found this helpful!
-As I mentioned earlier, All the code for this tutorial can be found over [here](https://github.com/mansour-ahmed/gridsome-tutorial).
-If you have any questions, feel free to ask me on [twitter](https://twitter.com/AhmedMansour03/).
+As I mentioned earlier, all the code for this tutorial can be found over [here](https://github.com/mansour-ahmed/gridsome-tutorial).
+If you have any questions, feel free to ask me on [Twitter](https://twitter.com/AhmedMansour03/).
 Enjoy! ✌️